HabitatFramework/UserGuide/preface/preface.rst

 :doc:`../interface/interface` \ describes all the user interface windows and components of the HLU Tool.

+:doc:`../functions/functions` \ demonstrates how to perform the common functions of the HLU Tool.

 :doc:`FAQ <../faq/faq>` \ has a list of commonly asked questions and their answers.

 :doc:`../glossary/glossary` \ contains a brief glossary and description of commonly used terms.